Horseback Riding Tour to the 4 Inca Ruins Near Cusco

 This impressive Inca fortress of Sacsaywaman can be visited on Cusco tours.
 It offers stunning views of the city.
 The site is renowned for its massive stone walls.
 Sacsayhuaman is built from remarkable Inca stonework, characterized by tightly fitted stones that interlock without the use of mortar.

-Qenqo Incan ruins
+Qenqo Incan Ruins

-You’ll see this name spelled multiple ways around Cusco, and this small yet fascinating site was considered a sacred place for the Incas.
-Qenqo is a "huaca", which signifies a place of respect and Qenqo was the site of various ceremonies and rituals.
 Fertility, solstice and equinox, and marriage rituals all took place at this site.
-You can still witness perfectly cut rocks form a zig-zag pattern for priests to pour the liquid (usually blood).
-And where the liquid came out could signify a fantastic future or a very dark omen for the observer.
+You can still witness perfectly cut rocks forming a zig-zag pattern for priests to pour liquid, usually blood.
+Where the liquid came out could signify a fantastic future or a very dark omen for the observer.

 Q´enqo is thought to have been a religious site used by the Incas for ceremonial purposes.
 Q'enqo is known for its unique rock formations and carved stone channels, which were used for rituals and astronomical observations.
 Visit Qénqo on Cusco excursions!